vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 controller), but that doesn't make a lot of sense for us to work on, since [`DaemonSet`][daemonset] works for most of use cases already.

+### Deployment configuration

+It is important that provide a well-thought for deployment configuration for Vector as part of our Kubernetes integration.
+We want to ensure good user experience, and it includes installation, configuration and upgrading.

+We have to make sure that Vector, being itself an app, runs well in Kubernetes, and sanely makes use of all the control and monitoring interfaces that Kubernetes exposes to manage Vector itself.

+We will provide YAML and Helm as deployment options.
+While Helm configuration is templated and more generic, and YAML is intended for manual configuration, a lot of design considerations apply to both of them.

+#### Managing Object

+For the reasons discussed above, we'll be using [`DaemonSet`][daemonset].

+#### Data directory

+Vector needs a location to keep the disk buffers and other data it requires for operation at runtime.
+This directory has to persist across restarts, since it's essential for some features to function (i.e. not losing buffered data if/while the sink is gone).

+We'll be using [`DaemonSet`][daemonset], so, naturally, we can leverage [`hostPath`][k8s_api_host_path_volume_source] volumes.

+We'll be using `hostPath` volumes at our YAML config, and at the Helm Chart we'll be using this by default, but we'll also allow configuring this to provide the flexibility users will expect.

+An alternative to `hostPath` volumes would be a user-provided [persistent volume][k8s_doc_persistent_volumes] of some kind.
+The only requirement is that it has to have a `ReadWriteMany` access mode.

+#### Vector config files

+Vector configuration in the Kubernetes environment can generally be split into two logical parts: a common Kubernetes-related configuration, and a custom user-supplied configuration.

+A common Kubernetes-related configuration is a part that is generally expected to be the same (or very similar) across all of the Kubernetes environments.
+Things like `kubernetes` source and `kubernetes_pod_metadata` transform belong there.

+A custom user-supplied configuration specifies a part of the configuration that contains parameters like what sink to use or what additional filtering or transformation to apply.
+This part is expected to be a unique custom thing for every user.

+Vector supports multiple configuration files, and we can rely on that to ship a config file with the common configuration part in of our YAML / Helm suite, and let users keep their custom config part in a separate file.

+We will then mount two `ConfigMap`s into a container, and start Vector in multiple configuration files mode.

 ## Prior Art

 1. [Filebeat k8s integration]